jeninh/hackmas-day-11/README.md

 ## 7) Displaying blog posts

-To display a blog post, we will need to create a layout and a page to render the blog posts.
+To display a blog post, we will first need to create a layout and a page to render the blog posts :p

 That's exactly what `BlogLayout.astro` and `posts/[...slug].astro` are for!

-The layout file will be used to style and structure the blog post page, while the slug file will be used to match the route to the correct blog post.
+The layout file will be used to structure the blog post page, while the slug file will be used to match the url to the correct blog post.

 - `src/layouts/BlogLayout.astro`: